-Want To Live A Longer And Healthier Life?
+Want To Learn About Ways To Live A Longer And Healthier Life?

 Here's how AARP can help.

 Of course, we all want to live long, healthy lives.
-As an AARP member, you have access to an array of robust resources to help you take charge of your life and make the best of the aging process.
+As an AARP member, you have access to an array of robust resources designed to empower you take charge of your life.

 1. You can’t build it without the tools.
-AARP’s Health Tools offer a suite of web-based options that can help you stay healthy and keep track of medications.
-The tools will help you find care providers, calculate your BMI, make sure you don’t mix medications with a handy ‘Drug Interaction Checker’, as well as identify confusing drugs.
-Use the Symptom Checker to determine what’s ailing you.
+AARP’s Health Tools is a suite of web-based options that offers information on health and wellness, and resources that may help you keep track of medications.
+The tools can help you find care providers, calculate your BMI, learn about ways to avoid mixing medications with a handy ‘Drug Interaction Checker’, as well as identify confusing drugs.
+Use the Symptom Checker to explore what might be ailing you.
 Search Diseases and Conditions, Drugs and related Health articles.

-5. You can rely on AARP to stay abreast of the latest medical new Learn more about the recall of the common heartburn medication Zantac, why the Shingles vaccine is in short supply, and understand the reasoning for getting a flu shot.
+6. You can rely on AARP to stay abreast of the latest medical news.
+Learn more about the recall of the common heartburn medication Zantac, why the Shingles vaccine is in short supply, and understand the reasoning for getting a flu shot.
 Then read about the five things that will change cancer care in the next decade.